-Southern California Coastal Water Research Project (LOS 2020) SCCWRP is a research institute formed by 14 California water quality management agencies to develop the scientific foundation for their water-guality management.
+SCCWRP is a research institute formed by 14 California water quality management agencies to develop the scientific foundation for their water-guality management.
 Since its founding in 1969, SCCWRP has been a champion of sound interdisciplinary approaches to solving complex challenges in water management.
-In a important data products and services that these observations enable.
+In a similar capacity, SCCOOS is actively engaged in identifying needs of Southern California's water-quality management community by providing data, models and products that advance our understanding of the current and future state of our coastal and global environment.